rentpost/zapier-graphql/README.md

 Tests are also created when using the `scaffold` command and can be run using the `zapier test` command.

 From your `.zapiergraphql` config file, you can define the `testBundle` (Zapier's "bundle") used for tests.
+This is helpful for `authData`.
+For action specific bundle `inputData`, you should modify the test file directly.

 ```js
 testBundle: {